uf-mil/mil/docs/software/getting_started.md

 you can use the script below to set up your Git configuration!
 It will help you register your name and email with Git and authenticate so that you can push to the repository.

-Note, if you're running this in Distrobox, you'll have to do this step by hand.

 ```bash
 $ ./scripts/store_git.sh